Using RStudio via OnDemand¶

 Web browser security¶

 For security reasons, modern browsers will restrict OnDemand from embedding certain content in the RStudio application.
-When this occurs, you will be prompted to view the content in a new window instead.

-Rprojects and renv
+Rprojects and renv¶

-As detailed above, the use of renv
+As detailed above, the use of renv is only recommended

-feature of RStudio, the default is to use renv
+If you use the Rproject feature of RStudio, the default is to use renv as

 well.
-We recommend un-checking this box:
+We recommend un-checking this box when using RStudio 2025 or older:

 Exiting the session¶